-2.1.2 Gas, Oil, and Water Separation: A mixture of oil, gas, and water is produced from the wells.
-The separation of the gas and the liquid phases is done in two production separators (6471 and 6472).
-The horizontal two-phase separators measure six feet in diameter by fifteen feet long, seam-to-seam.
-The wells are produced directly into the production separators, and the normal production from all the wells on Platform Hogan is handled by these separators.
+2.1.2 Gas, Oil, and Water Separation: The horizontal two-phase separators (6471 and 6472) measure six feet in diameter by fifteen feet long, seam-to-seam.
+The wells were produced directly into the production separators, and the normal production from all the wells on Platform Hogan is handled by these separators.
 Normally both separators are in operation, thereby maximizing the liquid retention time and providing the best possible gas/liquid separation.